dotnet/docs/docs/desktop-wpf/migration/differences-from-net-framework.md

 ## Code Access Security (CAS)

-WPF no longer supports Code Access Security (CAS) as .NET Core doesn't support it.
+Code Access Security (CAS) is not supported by .NET Core or WPF for .NET Core.
 All CAS-related functionality is treated under the assumption of full-trust.
 Therefore, WPF has been removing CAS-related code.
 The public API surface of these types still exists to ensure that calls into these types succeed.
 However, these calls don't actually do anything.

 Publicly defined CAS-related types were moved out of the WPF assemblies and into the CoreFX assemblies.
 The WPF assemblies have type-forwarding set to the new location of the moved types.